larsgson/docx2app/README.md

 - [ ] Support for more document formats (PDF, EPUB input)
 - [ ] Full-text search in viewer
 - [ ] Export to EPUB/PDF from JSON
-- [ ] More aggressive image optimization
+- [ ] Image optimization options
 - [ ] Multi-language support
 - [ ] Cloud deployment guides
 - [ ] Docker containerization

 ---

-**Note:** This repository does not include the source Word document or generated content.
+**Note:** This repository does not include source Word documents or generated content.
 You'll need to provide your own document to process.